 You’ll notice that the

-column in the “Team” table contains all the team members from my “People” table correctly assigned to their respective roles.
+column in the “Team” table contains all the team members from my “People” table correctly assigned to their respective roles in the product planning process.
 The formula in the

 column of the “Team” is:

 =Lookup(People, Role, thisRow).People

 This formula does a lookup to the “People” table, finds the rows where the

 in the “People” table matches the current row in the “Team” table, and returns the